microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 all edits/transactions have the implicit constraint that the schema is not changed concurrently to them.
 Similarly, all schema changes have the implicit constraint that neither the schema nor the document data is changed concurrently to them.

-This is tolerable because schema changes are rare, but will be improved in the future to be less conservative.
+This is tolerable because schema changes are rare but will be improved in the future to be less conservative.

-## Merge Semantics By Node Kind
+## Merge Semantics by Node Kind

 TODO: add a separate document for each node kind and link to them from here.